-I’m a big fan of making beer-can chicken on my Big Easy.
+I’m a big fan of making beer-can chicken.
 I end up with tender, moist flavor-packed chicken every time.
-That’s why I was so intrigued with the idea of making beer-can cabbage.
+That’s why I was so intrigued with the idea of making beer-can cabbage on the Char-Broil Big Easy.
 Just like with chicken, the cabbage came out tender and tasty.
-Absolutely perfect, chopped and mounded on top of a pulled pork sandwich.I used a head of purple cabbage.
+Absolutely perfect, chopped and mounded on top of a pulled pork sandwich.I used a head of purple cabbage to make my beer-can cabbage on the Char-Broil Big Easy.
 You want to make sure you get one that is big enough to hold a beer can.
 The can doesn’t have to fit entirely inside of the cabbage, but you want it to go at least three inches.
 The hardest part of making beer-can cabbage is definitely the process of hollowing out the center of the cabbage.
 You don’t want to hollow out too much, so be careful.

 - 1 head purple or green cabbage